 Polarization Mode Dispersion

 The terms polarization mode dispersion (PMD) and differential group delay (DGD) are often used interchangeably, but sometimes with slightly different meanings.
 Some authors call the phenomenon PMD and consider DGD to be its magnitude.
 Others define PMD as the statistical standard deviation of DGD in some wavelength interval.
-Note that for optical fibers the DGD can have a substantial and complicated dependence on the optical wavelength.
+Note that for optical fibers the DGD can have a substantial and complicated dependence on the optical wavelength and temperature.

 Reducing the Effects of PMD

 The first measure for reducing PMD is to choose an optical fiber with reduced PMD and ideally also a reduced sensitivity of PMD to external factors.
 Modern telecom fibers have fairly stringent PMD specifications, but fibers laid in the early 1990s often exhibit much stronger PMD, which is often not even specified.
 Note also that details of the deployment of such cables have some influence.
 Furthermore, aging effects can substantially deteriorate polarization properties of fiber cables, e.g. related to changed elasticity of aged polymer materials .

 In principle, the problem could be solved by using well-defined polarization states in polarization-maintaining fibers, but this approach is usually not practical for various reasons: it would not only be necessary to use the more expensive and more lossy polarization-maintaining fibers for all components (including e.g. fiber amplifiers), but also the polarization directions would have to be aligned at many interfaces.